 Enclosed by the Kootenay Rockies, Kimberley is a vibrant community with an abundance of European charm.
 Walk through the downtown “platz” – a pedestrian-friendly walking area, and be greeted by the huge town cuckoo clock!

 Known as the “City of Festivals”, Kimberley’s summer events include the famous JulyFest and Round the Mountain Festival.
 There are a number of recreational activities to keep families busy like whitewater rafting or fishing, and Kimberly is also home to one of the largest municipal parks in Canada – great for hiking or biking.
-Visit the underground mining railway and afterwards have a delicious meal at one of these popular restaurants:
+Visit the underground mining railway and afterwards have a delicious meal at one of Kimberley’s popular restaurants.

 Note: on your way to Osoyoos from Kimberley, consider stopping off in Nelson where you will find really fantastic art shops and friendly cafes along highly regarded Baker Street.
 Nelson is known for its welcoming and eclectic community, and is really worth the visit if you have the time.

 Osoyoos is a summer traveler’s paradise.
 Deemed as one of Canada’s best wine countries, spend your day exploring the beautiful vineyards and tasting some of the best wines BC has to offer.
 There are plenty of beach resorts and modern condos available for your stay, many of them steps away from the lake.
-Relax by the water and engage in water sports, as boating, paddleboarding and skidooing are some of the most popular and accessible activities in Osoyoos.
+Relax by the water and engage in water sports like boating, paddleboarding and skidooing are some of the most popular and accessible activities in Osoyoos.

-Did you also know that there is a 4000 sq. ft. desert model railroad for viewing in town?
+Did you also know that there is a 4000 sq.ft. desert model railroad for viewing in town?
 An impressive site, all the models are hand painted and there are 45 computer-controlled trains running through various intricate landscapes.
 The detail in the work is incredible!

 Stop by Jojo’s Coffee Shop for an excellent breakfast or lunch – Leavetown guests receive a free drip coffee with any purchase!